 Where: 35 North West Temple Street, Salt Lake City.
 Across the street to the west from Temple Square.

 How Much: FREE.
 Use of materials and computers, expert assistance and classes are offered at no charge.
-There will be a small cost for printouts and photocopies.
+There may be a small cost for printouts and photocopies.

-How Long: 1-2 hours for most families.
+How Long: 1 hour or more for most families.
+It’s easy to spend more time if your kids have the patience because family history is addictive.
 Family history enthusiasts could spend days here.